-George J. Pedersen is chairman of the board, chief executive officer, and co-founder of ManTech International Corporation—a leading provider of innovative technologies and solutions for mission-critical national security programs.
-ManTech’s customers include agencies in the intelligence community; the departments of Defense, State, Homeland Security, Energy and Justice, including the Federal Bureau of Investigation; the health and space communities; and other U.S. federal government customers.
+George J. Pedersen is Chairman of the Board, Chief Executive Officer, and Co-founder of ManTech International Corporation—a leading provider of innovative technologies and solutions for mission-critical national security programs.
+ManTech's customers include agencies in the Intelligence Community; the Departments of Defense, State, Homeland Security, Health and Human Services, Veterans Affairs and Justice, including the Federal Bureau of Investigation; the space community; and other U.S. government customers.

 ManTech has traded on the NASDAQ since 2002, when it was $400M in revenue.
-ManTech has since grown to $3B in revenue, both organically and through more than a dozen major strategic acquisitions and now has more than 10,000 employees with operations in 40 countries around the world supporting very sophisticated, highly classified technology requirements.
+ManTech has since grown to $2B in revenue, both organically and through more than 25 major strategic acquisitions, and now has more than 7,000 employees with operations in over 20 countries around the world supporting very sophisticated, highly classified technology requirements.

 In 2006, Pedersen received the Lifetime Achievement Award from the Association for Corporate Growth National Capital Chapter.
 The award is given annually to individuals in the region who have contributed significantly to the region's corporate growth over a number of years.